babab/DisPass/README.rst

    $ dispass google.com

-The `-c` argument before was just a way to make sure you do not make typos when creating passphrases for the first time.
+The ``-c`` argument we used before was just a way to make sure to not make typos when creating passphrases for the first time.
 It is advised you use this everytime you create a passphrase for a new label.

 The passphrases created are 30 characters long by default, but some website's may not validate such a long password or you might want to make it even longer.
-You can easily set a desired passphrase length using the `-l` flag.
+You can easily set a desired passphrase length using the ``-l`` flag.
 If you wanted to make your google.com 18 chars you can run::

    $ dispass -c -l 18 google.com